alessandro-gentilini/knuth-interview-2006/README.md

 school for eight years, and you go to high school for four years, then you go to college for four years, and then you might want to go to graduate school for another three years, and get your, and get a PhD.
-I don’t know who had told me that early on, but somebody had said that it takes three years to get a Ph.D..
-And I had believed that and so when I got to Caltech in 1960, I’m thinking, oh, okay, in 1963 I’ll graduate.
-And I’ve just sort of set my sights that way.
-Now if somebody had told me it was going to take five years, I’m sure I would have graduated in 1965, but I had always been thinking I would graduate in 63, so I, so I just sort of planned ahead.
+I don't know who had told me that early on, but somebody had said that it takes three years to get a Ph.D..
+And I had believed that and so when I got to Caltech in 1960, I'm thinking, oh, okay, in 1963 I'll graduate.
+And I've just sort of set my sights that way.
+Now if somebody had told me it was going to take five years, I'm sure I would have graduated in 1965, but I had always been thinking I would graduate in 63, so I, so I just sort of planned ahead.

 It was, it
-didn’t occur to me, until the day of graduation, that none of my other colleagues were there.
+didn't occur to me, until the day of graduation, that none of my other colleagues were there.
 You know, Al Hales was there, but just two of our 12 had done it in three years, and I think it was partly that, just that we had set ourselves up that way, to do it.

 My thesis, I was
-working with Marshall Hall, who I hadn’t met before coming to Caltech, but I got to enjoy.
+working with Marshall Hall, who I hadn't met before coming to Caltech, but I got to enjoy.
 His lectures were very disorganized, but he really knew the subject, so he would be teaching us about permutations, what actually I found was that I would take notes of what he said during class, and the problem was to figure out a permutation of what he had said that made sense.
-What, how to re-order; you know, I mean every important idea had been presented some time during that hour, but they didn’t come to him in the right order, just like now, I’m not thinking of everything in the right order, well he, you know, so his classes were like that, but I learned a heck of a lot this way, by trying to unscramble the notes of what he said in class, so I learned about the
+What, how to re-order; you know, I mean every important idea had been presented some time during that hour, but they didn't come to him in the right order, just like now, I'm not thinking of everything in the right order, well he, you know, so his classes were like that, but I learned a heck of a lot this way, by trying to unscramble the notes of what he said in class, so I learned about the